hansos/DynDns/readme.md

 ### Roadmap

+- Test and eventually fix to support IPv6.
+- Consider defining a configuration file as an alternative for all the command line arguments.
 - ~~Submit path to data file directory as command line arguments.~~
 - ~~Submit path to log file directory as command line arguments.~~
 - ~~Add the final dot to zone record names automatically if not specified in the zones.dat file.~~